 Frank agrees.
 “Many times, you need solid advice to lay the foundation of the divorce.”

 At the same time, Frank believes that doing some online research will help you better manage your legal process and it could help you save money on legal fees.
 “I would not listen to my attorney 100 percent.
 There is so much information available online, take advantage of it.”

 How much you can do yourself depends very much on your personal situation.
-There are people who can file for divorce completely on their own, there are others who may take advantage of companies like My Divorce Papers to help them create all the forms that are needed very inexpensively and at the other end of the scale, there are people who will use an attorney to handle everything.
+There are people who can file for divorce completely on their own or others who may take advantage of online companies to help them create all the forms that are needed very inexpensively and at the other end of the scale, there are people who will use an attorney to handle everything.